roszpun/vue-collapse/docs/README.md

 #### Custom properties

-Vue collapse wrapper for now accepts only one custom property- `active` which is used status of the accordion element.
+Vue collapse wrapper for now accepts only one custom property- `active` which is used for changing the status of the accordion element.

 | Custom property | Type |  Description |
 | ------------- |:-------------:|:-------------:|